 Pre-emergence herbicides are applied to the soil after planting, but before the emergence of the planted seed or the weeds.
-Pre-emergence may refer to the germination of either the weed or the crop.
 Pre-emergence herbicides control weeds before, or soon after, they begin to grow.

 Post-emergence herbicides are applied after the planted seed and weeds have begun to grow.
 These pesticides will control established weeds.
-The application can be soon after emergence or up to a specific plant height or leaf number.
-Atrazine, a herbicide used to control weeds in corn crops, is an example of a post-emergent herbicide.
+A herbicide used to control weeds in a lawn is an example of a post-emergent herbicide.